SebastianRaiquenParisi/Golang-JWT-Microservice/README.md

 # JSON Web Token Microservice using Golang
-### Self imposed golang challenge after applying to GRID eSports
+### Self imposed Golang challenge applying to GRID eSports as a Jr Dev

 User Validation with JSON Web Token<br>